scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 ## Leadership dimensions

 Let's pause.
 This is a lot, right?
 We're still working on general leadership.
 We haven't even got to the specifics of product leadership.
 How do we keep all of this in mind in a practical way, day to day?

-Georg was developing a model to help balance the different dimensions of leadership in 2017, at the same time as we working have coaching sessions together.
+Let's return to Georg, the coach I worked with during 2017.
+Georg developed a model to help balance the many dimensions of leadership.
+He developed it during the year we worked together.
 This meant that I got to use it and feedback on early  versions of it.
+I've found it helpful over the last few years.
 Georg finalised and published his mode in 2018, you can see it in this [post](https://georgfasching.com/introducing-the-prime-leadership-model/).
 I've taken the model and [tweaked it to fit my needs](https://scottcolfer.com/2018/01/29/leadership-dimensions.html).
 It's helped me to think of five dimensions to leadership that I need to balance at all times:

 **1. My self**